Features new to Windows 7: Taskbar

 The Windows Taskbar has seen its most significant revision since its introduction in Windows 95 and combines the previous Quick Launch functionality with open application window icons.
-The taskbar is now rendered as an Aero glass element whose color can be changed via the Personalization Control Panel.
+The taskbar is now rendered as an Aero Glass element whose color can be changed via the Personalization Control Panel.
 It is 10 pixels taller than in Windows Vista to accommodate touch screen input and a new larger default icon size (although a smaller taskbar size is available), as well as maintain proportion to newer high resolution monitor modes.
 Running applications are denoted by a border frame around the icon.
 Within this border, a color effect (dependent on the predominant color of the icon) that follows the mouse cursor also indicates the opened status of the application.
 The glass taskbar is more translucent than in Windows Vista.
 Taskbar buttons show icons by default, not application titles, unless they are set to 'not combine', or 'combine when taskbar is full.'
 In this case, only icons are shown when the application is not running.
 Programs running or pinned on the taskbar can be rearranged.
 Items in the notification area can also be rearranged.

 Pinned applications

-The Quick Launch toolbar has been removed from the default configuration, but may be easily added.
 The Windows 7 taskbar is more application-oriented than window-oriented, and therefore doesn't show window titles (these are shown when an application icon is clicked or hovered over).
 Applications can now be pinned to the taskbar allowing the user instant access to the applications they commonly use.
 There are a few ways to pin applications to the taskbar.
 Icons can be dragged and dropped onto the taskbar, or the application's icon can be right-clicked to pin it to the taskbar.
+The Quick Launch toolbar has been removed from the default configuration, but can be manually added back.